-Faris, a Republican, was the representative for Indiana's 5th congressional district from 1899 to 1901.
+Faris was the representative for Indiana’s 5th congressional district and was a Republican.
+He served from 1899 to 1901.

 From Dec 1895 to Mar 1901, Faris missed 189 of 494 roll call votes, which is 38.3%.
 This is worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1896-Mar 1897||62||22||35.5%||46th|

 |Dec 1898-Mar 1899||37||3||8.1%||4th|

 |Dec 1899-Feb 1900||21||12||57.1%||93rd|